ozgurozmen/TACHYON/README.md

 ## Usage

 After installing the dependencies, go to Tachyon folder and make (don't forget to update the makefile (Tachyon.mk), specifically the path).
 Then, under the Debug folder you can see the executable.
 Code is tested with Intel i7 Skylake Ubuntu 16.04.

+This code is not to be considered secure.
+Its purpose is not to be used for real-world systems.

 ## License